Youth (2013 film)

 Youth is a feature film written and directed by Tom Shoval.
 The film, released in 2013, is an Israeli-German co-production.
 Its premiere took place as part of the Panorama section at the 63rd Berlin International Film Festival on February 10, 2013.

+Shoval later revisited the film, including footage in his 2025 documentary A Letter to David.
+It is a cinematic letter to David Cunio, who previously starred in Youth, and who was abducted by Hamas during the October 7 attacks in 2023 from Nir Oz, and held hostage in Gaza.

 Plot

 Yaki and Shaul are two brothers, teenage boys who share a deep, almost telepathic bond.
 After their father loses his job, their family faces severe financial difficulties and heavy debts.
 Yaki and Shaul feel they cannot stand idly by and watch their family fall apart.
 The fact that Yaki has recently enlisted in the army and has access to a weapon allows them to take their fate into their own hands.